yunlianqk/HouckLabCodebase/README.md

 ```

 ## Remarks
-1. All instrument classes are (inherit) **handle** classes.
+1. All instrument objects are **handle** objects.
 See [Comparison of Handle and Value Classes](http://www.mathworks.com/help/matlab/matlab_oop/comparing-handle-and-value-classes.html) for more details.
 2.  **Property set/get methods** are used for most instrument classes.
 For example, in [YOKOGS200.m](./@YOKOGS200/YOKOGS200.m) we define
     ```matlab
     function set.voltage(yoko, voltage)